World Literacy Foundation: International community projects

 Several years ago, the World Literacy Foundation founded their South America sect in Manizales, Colombia.
 Latin America is in dire need of educational reform, over 35 million people over the age of 15 are illiterate.
 Here it is only expected that children attend school for 6 years compared to the traditional 12 most other countries require.
 To help improve these statistics the World Literacy Foundation runs two classes a week for over 60 children and other community members.
 During beneficial classes the World Literacy Foundation supports learners of all ages with tutoring and reading services.

 In the United Kingdom illiteracy costs the UK's economy roughly US$50 billion a year.
 It is here the World Literacy Foundation has run 26 fundraising projects, book distribution drives and provides numerous services.
 To help combat illiteracy the World literacy Foundation provides services such as parent mentoring, tutoring services, delivering literacy recourses, and distributes multilingual children/baby books.
 In the UK the World Literacy Foundation also has made a pack to new mothers to whom English would not be their first language to improve literacy and help them improve their standard of life.

-Even in the United States of America there is a literacy crisis.
+Even in the United States there is a literacy crisis.
 This gap can be measured by 30 million words, and this stretches from learners who live in poverty to those who are afforded the best education money can buy.
 Although it is not just the socioeconomics that divide America's literate, literacy rates also greatly range between racial groups.
 To support American learners the World Literacy Foundation has encouraged 150 schools to participate in International literacy Day.
 In February 2019 a project called Michigan Reads debuted; this is an initiative to provide tutoring and literacy resources to children from all backgrounds in Michigan.
 In America there are also over 60 Youth Ambassadors who promote literacy in their schools and communities.